adimajo/glmdisc_python/README.md

 ## The `glmdisc` class

+The documentation is available as a [Github Page](https://adimajo.github.io/glmdisc_python/).

 The `glmdisc` class implements the algorithm described in the previous section.
 Its parameters are described first, then its internals are briefly discussed.
 We finally focus on its ouptuts.

 ### Parameters